-- 700 No physician shall be authorized to supervise a physician assistant unless that physician holds an unrestricted license to practice medicine in the state of Mississippi. - 701 Supervision means overseeing activities of, and accepting responsibility for, all medical services rendered by the physician assistant.
-Except as described in Section 702, supervision must be continuous, but shall not be construed as necessarily requiring the physical presence of the supervising physician. - 702 New graduate physician assistants and all physician assistants newly practicing in Mississippi, except those licensed under Section 300, require the on-site presence of a supervising physician for one hundred twenty (120) days. - 703 The physician assistant's practice shall be confined to the primary office or clinic of the supervising physician or any hospital(s) or clinic or other health care facility within the same community where the primary office is located, wherein the supervising physician holds medical staff privileges.
-Exceptions to this requirement may be granted on an individual basis, provided the location(s) of practice are set forth in the protocol. - 704 The supervising physician must provide adequate means for communication with the physician assistant.
-Communication may occur through the use of technology which may include, but is not limited to, radio, telephone, fax, modem, or other telecommunication device. - 705 The supervising physician shall, on at least a monthly basis, conduct a review of the records/charts of at least ten percent (10%) of the patients treated by the physician assistant, said records/charts selected on a random basis.
+Rule 1.7 Supervising Physician Limited.
+No physician shall be authorized to supervise a physician assistant unless that physician holds an unrestricted license to practice medicine in the state of Mississippi.

+Supervision means overseeing activities of, and accepting responsibility for, all medical services rendered by the physician assistant.
+Except as described in the following paragraph, supervision must be continuous, but shall not be construed as necessarily requiring the physical presence of the supervising physician.

+New graduate physician assistants and all physician assistants newly practicing in Mississippi, except those licensed under Part 2615, Rule 1.3, require the on-site presence of a supervising physician for one hundred twenty (120) days.

+The physician assistant's practice shall be confined to the primary office or clinic of the supervising physician or any hospital(s) or clinic or other health care facility within the same community where the primary office is located, wherein the supervising physician holds medical staff privileges.
+Exceptions to this requirement may be granted on an individual basis, provided the location(s) of practice are set forth in the protocol.

+The supervising physician must provide adequate means for communication with the physician assistant.
+Communication may occur through the use of technology which may include, but is not limited to, radio, telephone, fax, modem, or other telecommunication device.

+The supervising physician shall, on at least a monthly basis, conduct a review of the records/charts of at least ten percent (10%) of the patients treated by the physician assistant, said records/charts selected on a random basis.
 During said review, the supervising physician shall note the medical and family histories taken, results of any and all examinations and tests, all diagnoses, orders given, medications prescribed, and treatments rendered.
 The review shall be evidenced by the supervising physician placing his or her signature or initials next to each of the above areas of review, and shall submit proof of said review to the Board upon request.

-Number of Physician Assistants Supervised

-800 No physician shall supervise more than two (2) physician assistants at any one time.
+Rule 1.8 Number of Physician Assistants Supervised.
+No physician shall supervise more than two (2) physician assistants at any one time.
 A physician supervising two (2) nurse practitioners may not supervise a physician assistant.

-Termination

-900 The physician assistant and supervising physician shall notify the Board in writing immediately upon the physician assistant's termination; physician retirement; withdrawal from active practice; or any other change in employment, functions or activities.
+Rule 1.9 Termination.
+The physician assistant and supervising physician shall notify the Board in writing immediately upon the physician assistant's termination; physician retirement; withdrawal from active practice; or any other change in employment, functions or activities.
 Failure to notify can result in disciplinary action.

-Duty to Notify Board of Change of Address

-1000 Any physician assistant who is licensed to practice as a physician assistant in this state and changes his or her practice location, shall immediately notify the Board in writing of the change of location.
+Rule 1.10 Duty to Notify Board of Change of Address.
+Any physician assistant who is licensed to practice as a physician assistant in this state and changes his or her practice location, shall immediately notify the Board in writing of the change of location.
 Failure to notify within 30 days could result in disciplinary action.

-Continuing Education

-- 1100 Each licensed physician assistant must show proof of completing 50 hours of CME each year, 20 hours of which must be Category 1, as defined by the Accreditation Council for Continuing Medical Education (ACCME).
-Physician assistants who are certified by the NCCPA may meet this requirement by providing evidence of current NCCPA certification. - 1101 All physician assistants authorized to prescribe controlled substances must show proof of completing 50 hours of CME each year, 20 hours of which must be Category 1, as defined by the ACCME, and 10 hours of which must be related to the prescribing of medications with an emphasis on controlled substances.
+Rule 1.11 Continuing Education.
+Each licensed physician assistant must show proof of completing 50 hours of CME each year, 20 hours of which must be Category 1, as defined by the Accreditation Council for Continuing Medical Education (ACCME).
+Physician assistants who are certified by the NCCPA may meet this requirement by providing evidence of current NCCPA certification.

+All physician assistants authorized to prescribe controlled substances must show proof of completing 50 hours of CME each year, 20 hours of which must be Category 1, as defined by the ACCME, and 10 hours of which must be related to the prescribing of medications with an emphasis on controlled substances.